skojaku/km_config/README.txt

 MATLAB and C++ codes for the KM-config algorithm.

 Please cite
-  Kojaku, S. and Masuda, N. "Core-periphery structure requires somthing else in the network".
+  Kojaku, S. and Masuda, N. Core-periphery structure requires somthing else in the network.
 Preprint arXiv:1710.07076 (2017).
 ———————————————————————————————————————————————————————————————————————————
 Directory cpp/ contains C++ codes.